 Incubation period for Ross River virus

-The incubation period is usually 3–11 days.
+The incubation period is usually three to nine days but can range up to 21 days.

 Public health significance and occurrence of Ross River virus disease